 Donate Blood For Research

 Have you ever wondered how your immune system knows what is dangerous?
-Or how immune cells can be used as a drug?
+Or how immune cells can be used as a therapy to treat different diseases?
 We have!
 We need your blood.

 How will your blood help our research?

 We are interested in understanding how a type of white blood cell, known as T regulatory cells, controls what the immune system responds to.
-By understanding how these cells work in healthy individuals we can then study how processes may change or break-down in different disease settings.
+By understanding how these cells work in healthy individuals we can then study how processes may fail in different disease settings.

 Some examples of how this research can impact health include: